boyang2022/pyaedt-toolkit-template/doc/source/Getting_started.rst

       desktop.add_custom_toolkit("TemplateToolkit")
       exit()

 #.
-Close the console and open the toolkit, if you do not close AEDT, you will need to Update the Menu:
+Close the console and open the toolkit, if you do not close AEDT, you need to Update the Menu:

     .. image:: ./_static/toolkit_in_AEDT.png
       :width: 800